Gabi-Gindoff/PITA-repository/Weekly-Reports/Week2-Sep27.md

       - This Week's Progress & Issues:
           -  Gaining more knowledge on llama.
 Brainstorming on making a website thats needed using flask or django.
 Found some videos that I will watch to begin creating a map on where to begin
       - Next Week’s Plan:
-          - In hopes of the chatbot being up and running, having everything working in my laptop.
+          - In hopes of the chatbot being up and running for the website and also having everything working in my laptop with no issues.

   - ### Elizabeth:
       - Last Week’s Goals: